sailecodes/personal-projects/README.md

-# A repository of web design and application practice based on different websites.
+# A repository fpr web design and application practice based on different websites.